cuba-rnd/spring-script-repositories/README.md

 ```

 ## Configuration
-If you want to use default provider and executor then you need to import XML config from the library into your project:
+If you want to use default provider and executor then you need to import XML config from the library into your project.
+Add the following line to your Spring configuration:

 ```xml
     <import resource="classpath:com/haulmont/scripting/repository/**/script-repositories-config.xml"/>
 ```
+Please note that library jar file should be placed near application jar files.
+E.g. if you use tomcat, please put this file to deployed application's WEB-INF/lib folder not to tomcat shared libs.
+We need it to use a proper classloader for proxy creation.

 In the project itself you can use two configuration options: annotations and XML.